Diagnosing and Finding a Refrigerant Restriction

 Sometime the exact point of temperature change can be tough to locate.
 In these cases when the metering device, distributor, feeder tubes, inlet screen or evaporator are all suspects you can do the freeze test.
 Disconnect the blower and watch the frost patterns.
 On a properly functioning system the ice will start right at the outlet of the metering device and extend forward though the feeder tubes and work its way fairly evenly through the coil on the coil piping route.
 Look for inconsistencies in the pattern and you can often find a restriction.

-The holy grail of finding restrictions is the thermal imaging camera.
+Thermal Imaging The holy grail of finding restrictions is the thermal imaging camera.
 You are able to see restrictions in real time and pinpoint the exact location where the temperature change begins.
-Thermal imaging can even be used to find illusive restrictions like discharge line restrictions caused by poor brazing practices, condenser feeding issues, evaporator restriction etc…So the process for finding restrictions is –
+Thermal imaging can even be used to find illusive restrictions like discharge line restrictions caused by poor brazing practices, condenser feeding issues, evaporator restriction Photo by Ulises Palacios

 - Prove you have one by looking carefully at your readings